How to wear florals this autumn

 Erdem is a British label favoured by royals, also frequently sported by the Princess of Wales, and their refined ready-to-wear pieces are certified showstoppers all-year round.

-If you’re not confident with vibrant florals, “Always stick to no more than three colours when building an outfit,” advises celebrity colour analyst, Charlotte Elizabeth, “learn how to recognise cool from warm colours and don’t mix them as they won’t create harmony or a balanced, stylish look.”
+If you’re not confident with vibrant florals: “Always stick to no more than three colours when building an outfit,” says celebrity colour analyst Charlotte Elizabeth, who has partnered with Joules to advise how to balance colours and patterns in the autumn.
+“Learn how to recognise cool from warm colours and don’t mix them as they won’t create harmony or a balanced, stylish look.”

 Zara Satin Shirt, £22.99